Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

     gdalbuildvrt My_Map_Name.vrt path1/*.tif

+You can define a no data value, too.
+This is quite useful for DEM data that does not cover a complete rectangular area:

+    gdalbuildvrt -vrtnodata 32767  ASTER_GDEM2_Europe.vrt europe/*.tif

 **Important:** All files must have the same color mode and the same projection/datum/scaling.

 If the files are large it will take a lot of memory and time to display them in the outer zoom levels.